User Guide

 For Advanced Usage

-Typically, two members upper_boundary and lower_boundary are enough for most end-users to control the search range.
-However, sometimes for benchmarking-of-optimizers purpose (e.g., to avoid utilizing symmetry and origin to possibly bias the search), we add two extra settings to control the initialization of the population/individual:
+Typically, two problem definitions upper_boundary and lower_boundary are enough for most end-users to control the initial search range.
+However, sometimes for benchmarking-of-optimizers purpose (e.g., to avoid utilizing symmetry and origin to possibly bias the search), we add two extra definitions to control the initialization of population/individuals:

 • initial_upper_boundary: upper boundary only for initialization (array_like),